-As a NZ Army Driver you will operate all of our general service vehicles, from motorbikes through to articulated trucks.
+As a NZ Army Combat Driver you will operate all of our general service vehicles, from motorbikes through to articulated trucks.
 You will be a member of the Royal New Zealand Army Logistics Regiment (RNZALR), and within that you’ll operate in a Combat Service Support unit as part of a close-knit transport section (four to six vehicles).

 You will be trained to operate your vehicle by day and night, in all weather conditions and terrain, from convoy driving on sealed state highways to tactical, off-road navigation.
 You will drive, operate, service and maintain your vehicles, gaining a range of licences, licence endorsements, and NZQA unit standards towards New Zealand Road Transport Industry National Certificates.